 I wasn't thinking about any of the shows that I enjoyed in my early teens, just about my ability to delude myself that one day things would be better--that I would be a "star."
 I no longer want to be a "star" in that sense.
 But I guess I would still like recognition for the things I put a lot of myself into--my writing, for instance.
 However, the hope is gone.

-I always work on meditation and try to consciously astral project when I fall asleep.
-Usually I'm too tired and if anything end up wandering brainlessly about and don't really remember anything that happens.
-I had it in my mind to look for my co-author.
+my co-author.
 I'm sure I babble incoherently at him a lot of the time as he keeps me safe from lower astral entities.
 I rarely remember what happens but often I wake with the feeling that he was guarding me and think that it was kind of him to take it upon himself to do so, seeing as being with an incoherent astral wanderer is probably much like being with an Alzheimer's patient.

 I wasn't thinking about John Ritter.
 I hadn't seen any Three's Company reruns in a couple of months, since they did the marathon on TV Land.
 But suddenly as I wandered about, there was John Ritter!
 He said hello and that he'd like to talk to me and show me some things.
 We wandered around the set of a television show and he told me that he really had enjoyed acting and making people laugh, but hated the lies promoted by the industry.
 He did a few slapstick moves for me, tumbling over the couch and the like, and got me laughing.
 I got up and joined him, remembering how much I always loved the Three Stooges.
 We acted like complete lunatics for a time.
 Then we sat down and he told me how much he appreciated my kind thoughts for him and said that everything he did was for people like me.
 I thought that was really nice.
 He talked about missing his family but accepting what had happened to him since it wasn't like there was anything he could do to change it.